 The whole point of the video is to get to know your team, so focus on introducing the founders, and explaining what they do.
-In the remaining time, you should briefly state what problem you’re trying to solve, how you’re tackling, and what’s your progress so far.
+In the remaining time, you should briefly state the problem you’re trying to solve, how you’re tackling it, and what’s your progress so far.
 Except in rare cases (like companies building a supersonic jet), this isn’t the place to demo/tease your product.

 Stick to the 1-minute limit